twilio/twilio-verify-for-react-native/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at open-source@twilio.com.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.